A Versatile Variational Quantum Kernel Framework for Non-Trivial Classification

 Finally, the features were scaled.
 We identified that the performance of the quantum kernel is highly sensitive to the sign of the input features. \texttt{StandardScaler} produces positive and negative feature values, which, after normalization, are encoded as positive and negative amplitudes.
 This corresponds to introducing relative phase information into the quantum state.
 In contrast, \texttt{MinMaxScaler} ensures all features are non-negative, thereby restricting all embedded data points to the positive orthant of the Hilbert space.
-Our preliminary tests showed that while classical kernels were negligibly affected, the quantum kernel's performance was significantly improved with \texttt{MinMaxScaler}.
+Our preliminary tests showed that while classical kernels were negligibly affected, the quantum kernel's performance was significantly improved with \texttt{MinMaxScaler}, as the fidelity-based kernel is biased towards data representations in the positive orthant.
 Therefore, \texttt{MinMaxScaler} was chosen as the default scaler for subsequent comparative experiments, and \texttt{StandardScaler} for a few instances where it was more effective.
 The preprocessing procedures for each dataset are documented in \Cref{tab:preprocessing} in the Appendix.

-\subsubsection{Quantum Kernel Implementation}
+\subsection{Quantum Kernel Implementation}

-The quantum circuits introduced in \ref{kernel_design} were simulated using the PennyLane library \cite{bergholmPennyLaneAutomaticDifferentiation2022}.
+The quantum circuits introduced in Sec.~\ref{kernel_design} were simulated using the PennyLane library~\cite{bergholmPennyLaneAutomaticDifferentiation2022}.
 The encoding of \texttt{QAmp} was handled by built-in \texttt{AmplitudeEmbedding} function and \texttt{QRBF} was prepared by \texttt{StatePrep}.
-We employed PennyLane's \texttt{default.qubit} device with the JAX interface \cite{jax2018github}.
+We employed PennyLane's \texttt{default.qubit} device with the JAX interface~\cite{jax2018github}.
 This setup was essential for efficiently executing our experiments, reducing the runtime of the extensive matrix calculations and gradient-based training required in our study.
 By using a statevector simulator, our calculations are based on the exact kernel values as defined in the infinite-shot limit.

 The quantum kernel matrix $\mathbf{K}$ quantifies the similarity between data points.
 The standard method for \texttt{QAmp} kernel computes each element $K_{ij}$ results from a single application of the kernel function $k$ to the complete data vectors $\mathbf{x}_i$ and $\mathbf{x}_j$.
 This provides a global measure of similarity between the two vectors.
 It is defined as